Historian traces murderous evolution of a serial killer

 Used in the 1940s

-Car bombs were used with great effect by the, a Zionist terrorist group that targeted military, civilian and economic targets in 1940s Palestine to derail peace talks between the British and more moderate Zionists.
+Car bombs were used with great effect by the Stern Gang, a Zionist terrorist group that targeted military, civilian and economic targets in 1940s Palestine to derail peace talks between the British and more moderate Zionists.
 Arab terrorists responded by using car bombs against Jewish settlers.
 The Viet Cong used car bombs against American targets in Saigon in the 1960s.

 The true democratization of the car bombs came with the fertilizer bomb, used by leftist radicals in Madison, Wis.
 In blowing up the Army Mathematics Research Center at the University of Wisconsin, a blast that killed a physics researcher, the student bombers used an obscure pamphlet from the Wisconsin Fish and Game Department.
 "It was how to have fun making new duck ponds by blowing them up with ammonium nitrate fertilizer," said Davis.
 Now two men with fertilizer, gasoline and shovels could make a very powerful bomb.

-"Car bombs are used by state intelligence agencies and groups that have genuine grievances, like theand the Basques," said Davis.
+"Car bombs are used by state intelligence agencies and groups that have genuine grievances, like the Provisional IRA and the Basques," said Davis.
 "Car bombs have huge seductive power.
 It gives the user exponentially more striking power, and the ability to dismantle a part of the economy," like blowing up London's financial district or destroying Indonesia's tourism industry.

 "The seduction overpowers any realization of how much moral damage has been done," said Davis, "and how civilian deaths are inescapable.
-Like (former Defense Secretary)'s 'smart bombs,' there is no way you can use a car bomb precisely."
+Like (former Defense Secretary) Donald Rumsfeld's 'smart bombs,' there is no way you can use a car bomb precisely."